 In this unit you will be introduced to Safe Keeping of Office Keys.
-An Accounting Officers shall issues instructions governing the security of keys to strong-rooms, safes or departmental cash tanks and boxes.
+An Accounting Officers shall issue instructions governing the security of keys to strong-rooms, safes or departmental cash tanks and boxes.
 The Accounting Officer shall keep all duplicate keys.

-- Discuss the major reasons Safe Keeping of Office Keys under ones control. - Analysethe importance of safe keeping of office keys under ones custody. - Understands the handling of Office keys.
+- discuss the major reasons Safe Keeping of Office Keys under one's control. - analyse the importance of safe keeping of office keys under one's custody. - understands the handling of Office keys.